-The Charter for Equal Opportunities and Equality at Work was launched on 5 October 2009 after the initiative of the Sodalitas Foundation with the active support of the National Equal Council.
+The Charter for Equal Opportunities and Equality at Work was launched on 5 October 2009 after the initiative of the Sodalitas Foundation with the active support of the National Equal Council and the National Equality Council.
 The Steering Committee unites other ethical guidelines for Family/AIDAF, Women/AIDDA, Christians/UCID and Cooperatives/Imprint Ethics.
 The initiative was supported by the Minister of Labour and Social Policies, Maurizio Sacconi, and the Minister of Equal Opportunities, Mara Carfagna, at that time.
 For further information: www.cartapariopportunita.it